How to Successfully Integrate Breastfeeding Into Your Work Life

 Tricks to Increase Milk Supply

-- Store a few pictures in your pump bag or take pictures of your baby every morning so you can look at them while you pump.
+- Look at pictures of your baby: Store a few baby pictures in your pump bag or take pictures of your baby every morning so you can look at them on your phone while you pump.
 The imagery may stimulate your breasts to let down more quickly.

-- Try pumping a bit longer than normal.
-If you've been pumping for 15 minutes at a time, try 30 minutes.
-You may see two or even three separate letdowns and overall you will increase your milk supply.
+- Pump a bit longer than normal: If you've been pumping for 15 minutes at a time, try 30 minutes.
+You may see two or even three separate letdowns and, overall, you will increase your milk supply.

-- There is a power pump method you could try where you pump for 10 minutes, wait a few minutes, pump another 10 minutes, wait a few minutes, and then pump another 10 minutes.
-You should experience three or more separate letdowns and produce milk overall.
-Because this power pump will take longer than your scheduled break try this method during the weekend.
+- Try a power pump method: Pump for 10 minutes, wait a few minutes, pump another 10 minutes, wait a few minutes, and then pump another 10 minutes.
+You should experience three or more separate letdowns and produce more milk overall.
+Because this power pump will probably take longer than your scheduled break, try this method during the weekend.

-- While pumping, massage your breasts in the direction of the nipple.
-Start on the top right of your breast and using your middle, ring and pointy fingers, push down slightly and move toward your nipple.
+- While pumping, massage your breasts in the direction of the nipple: Start on the top right of your breast, and using your middle, ring, and pointer fingers, push down slightly and move toward your nipple.
 It will feel like you are pushing the milk out of your breast.

-- Last, but not least, stay hydrated.
-Buy an extra large water bottle and always keep it with you.
-The more you drink, the better you feel and the easier your milk will let down.
+- Last but not least, stay hydrated: Buy an extra large water bottle and always keep it with you.
+The more you drink, the better you will feel, and the easier your milk will let down.
 Speaking of drinking, stay away from alcohol.
-Some people say that beer helps but it dehydrates you.
+Some people claim that beer helps, but it actually dehydrates you.

 Streamline Cleaning and Packing

-You'll get more rest if you spend less time washing the dirty bottles and pump pieces.
+You'll get more rest if you spend less time washing dirty bottles and pump pieces.
 Buy duplicate pumping sets so you can clean in batches at the end of the workday.
-Or, if you have access to a microwave, try the steam-cleaning bags sold by Medela.
-What a timesaver!
+Or if you have access to a microwave, try the steam-cleaning bags sold by Medela.

-The saddest thing you could do in your quest to extend breastfeeding is obsessing about your milk supply.
+The most disappointing thing you could do in your quest to extend breastfeeding is to obsess about your milk supply.
 Give yourself a break!
 Supplementing with formula is a perfectly healthy way to feed your child.
 Any amount of breast milk you're able to make is better than nothing and will give your baby wonderful nutrition and immunity protections.